ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

 - **Trends And Implications:**.
   - The success of Campaign C suggests tailored strategies aligned well with target customer needs.
-  - Campaign B’s positive performance indicates potential for further optimization to reach Campaign C’s success.
+  - Campaign B’s positive performance indicates potential for further optimisation to reach Campaign C’s success.
   - Campaign A's negative results highlight the need for a strategic overhaul or better customer targeting.

 - **Actionable Takeaways:**.
-  - Focus on replicating and enhancing Campaign C's strategies across other campaigns to maximize uplift.
+  - Focus on replicating and enhancing Campaign C's strategies across other campaigns to maximise uplift.
   - Analyse Campaign B's methods to identify areas for fine-tuning to increase effectiveness.
   - Redesign Campaign A's approach, focusing on improved targeting and engagement tactics to boost performance